 Put poverty on the agenda this general election

 Tackling poverty has to be a priority for anyone with ambitions to be in government.
-We need all political parties to set out their plans to tackle poverty ahead of the election.
+As a movement, we took action to ask all political parties to set out their plans to tackle poverty ahead of the UK General Election in July 2024.

 Map the movement impact

-This map shows how many conversations about tackling have been started with prospective parliamentary candidates across the UK, via members of the Let’s End Poverty movement.
-Check out your constituency and see if you can boost the total by taking action below.
+This map shows how many conversations about tackling poverty were started with prospective parliamentary candidates across the UK, via members of the Let’s End Poverty movement.
+Check out your constituency below.

 Ask a question at a hustings event